econml.dml.CausalForestDML

 summary

-([alpha, value, decimals, ...])The summary of coefficient and intercept in the linear model of the constant marginal treatment effect.
+([alpha, value, decimals, ...])Get a summary of coefficient and intercept in the linear model of the constant marginal treatment effect.

 tune